Smudge202/smudge202.github.io/_posts.2016-07-05-mytested-aspnetcore-mvc.md

 There are of course other _fluent testing libraries_ such as [Shouldly](https://github.com/shouldly/shouldly) though, whilst I periodically review my personally technology choices, I haven't yet strayed from _Fluent Assertions_ since first discovering it some years ago.

 Whatever the reasoning behind the decisions made, I will be comparing the functionality of _'My Tested ASP.NET Core MVC'_ to mechanisms I would use without it, which for me at least, typically involves using the [Fluent Assertions NuGet Package](https://www.nuget.org/packages/fluentassertions).
+It is worth mentioning (and praise) however, that whilst the library does not have any formal support for other fluent libraries **yet**, it is [in the pipeline](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/issues/142).

 ## ASP.NET Core Pipeline Testing